 Create a Project Manifest File

 All projects that import files from other projects must have a project manifest file.
-A project that does not reference any files outside of itself does not need a project manifest file.
+If your project doesn’t already have a manifest file, you can create one:

-- Ensure Development Mode is set to ON.
+- Verify that Development Mode is set to ON.

 - In the IDE, click the + icon next to Add Files.